Romain-P/Ewt-Scripts/README.md

 * `Auto Intelligent Break`: stopcasting and cast a defined spell on reflect/grounding totem
 * `Fakecast pummel/kick`: fakecast kick when shadowstep is used, same for pummel when berzek stance used
 * `Caster's Real Target`: can detect if someone is casting on you (if you are the focus for example)
+* `Auto Friendly Dispel`: Dispels your party members when they got specific auras
+* `Auto Enemy Dispel`: Dispels the given lists when found on the world map enemies

 ```lua
     -- First setup the list of spells you want to enable the feature
     -- You can add any spell you want, you can call AddDangerousSpells as much as you want